JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.6 will warn about `when` statement with enum, sealed, or Boolean subject being non-exhaustive
+> **Short summary**: Kotlin 1.6 will warn about the `when` statement with an enum, sealed, or Boolean subject being non-exhaustive
 >
 > **Deprecation cycle**:
 >
-> - 1.6.0: issue a warning when `when` statement with enum, sealed, or Boolean subject is non-exhaustive (error in the progressive mode)
+> - 1.6.0: introduce a warning when the `when` statement with an enum, sealed, or Boolean subject is non-exhaustive (error in the progressive mode)
 > - 1.7.0: raise this warning to an error

 ### Deprecate confusing grammar in `when-with-subject`